 Aircastle acquires, leases, and sells commercial jet aircraft to airlines throughout the world.
-As of May 31, 2021, we owned and managed on behalf of our joint ventures 259 aircraft leased to 77 lessees located in 43 countries.
+As of November 30, 2021, we owned and managed on behalf of our joint ventures 264 aircraft leased to 79 lessees located in 43 countries.
 Our aircraft are managed by an experienced team based in the United States, Ireland and Singapore.
 Our aircraft are generally subject to net leases whereby the lessee is responsible for maintaining the aircraft and paying operational, maintenance and insurance costs.
 However, in many cases we are obligated to pay a specified portion of maintenance or modification costs.
-As of May 31, 2021, the net book value of our flight equipment (including flight equipment held for lease and net investment in leases, or "net book value") was \$6.58 billion compared to \$6.69 billion at February 28, 2021.
-Our total revenues, net loss and Adjusted EBITDA were \$165.8 million, \$9.8 million and \$148.3 million for the three months ended May 31, 2021, and \$282.5 million, \$26.5 million and \$268.2 million for the three months ended May 31, 2020, respectively.
+As of November 30, 2021, the net book value of our flight equipment (including flight equipment held for lease and net investment in leases, or "net book value") was \$6.73 billion compared to \$6.69 billion at February 28, 2021.
+Our total revenues, net income (loss) and Adjusted EBITDA for the three and nine months ended November 30, 2021 were \$191.5 million and \$514.9 million, \$(62.4) million and \$(62.4) million, are spectively.

 Historically, growth in commercial air traffic has been correlated with world economic activity.
 Prior to the COVID-19 pandemic, commercial air traffic growth expanded at a rate 1.3 to 2 times that of global GDP growth.
-This expansion of air travel has driven the growth in the world aircraft fleet; and there are approximately 24,000 commercial mainline passenger and freighter aircraft in the world fleet today.
+This expansion of air travel has driven growth in the world aircraft fleet; and there are approximately 24,000 commercial mainline passenger and freighter aircraft in the world fleet today.
 Aircraft leasing companies own approximately 52% of the world's commercial jet aircraft.
 Under normal circumstances, we would expect the global fleet to continue expanding at a two to four percent average annual rate.

 COVID-19 has had an unprecedented negative impact on the aviation sector, resulting in a dramatic slowdown in air traffic.
-While there have been some improvements in certain markets recently, according to IATA, as of May 31, 2021, air travel was still down to approximately 37% of normal levels and a full recovery to pre-pandemic levels is not expected for several years.
+While there have been some improvements in certain markets recently, according to IATA, as of November 30, 2021, air travel was still down to approximately 53% compared to normal levels and a full recovery to pre-pandemic levels is not expected for several years.
 Substantially all the world's airlines have experienced financial difficulties and liquidity challenges, including many of our customers.
 While we believe long-term demand for air travel will return to historical trends over time, the near-term impacts of COVID-19's economic shock are material; the extent and duration of those impacts cannot currently be determined.

-As the airline industry begins to recover, airlines continue to seek support from their respective governments, raise debt and equity, delay or cancel new aircraft orders, furlough employees, request concessions from lessors, and in certain cases, seek judicial protection.
-As of July 9, 2021, we have agreed to \$111.7 million in total deferrals of lease payments with 22 customers.
-These deferrals have been granted for an average of six to nine months of lease rentals and represent 19% of Lease rental and Direct financing and sales-type lease revenues for the twelve months ended May 31, 2021.
-Of the total deferrals, \$89.4 million is included in Accounts receivable or Other assets as of May 31, 2021, with the balance representing future lease payments.
-Approximately 76% of our total deferrals as of July 9, 2021, have been agreed to as part of broader lease restructurings.
+Even as the airline industry begins to recover, airlines continue to seek support from their respective governments, raise debt and equity, delay or cancel new aircraft orders, furlough employees, request concessions from lessors, and in certain cases, seek judicial protection.
+As of January 7, 2022, our total deferrals, net of repayments, were \$87.2 million.
+These deferrals have been granted to nineteen customers for an average of six to twelve months of lease rentals and represent 15% of Lease rental and Direct financing and sales-type lease revenues for the twelve months ended November 30, 2021.
+Of the total deferrals, \$81.8 million is included in Accounts receivable or Other assets as of November 30, 2021, with the balance representing future lease payments.
+Approximately 87% of our total deferrals as of January 7, 2022, have been agreed to as part of broader lease restructurings.
 These generally include term extensions, better security packages, or other valuable consideration in exchange for near-term economic concessions.
-Some have repayment terms that extend beyond twelve months and in a limited number of situations, we have agreed to broader lease restructurings that do not include the full repayment of all of lease payments.
+Many have repayment terms that extend beyond twelve months and in a limited number of situations, we have agreed to broader lease restructurings that do not include the full repayment of all of lease payments.